antonycode/DHIS2-ODK2-Bridge/README.md

 ## Run

+**note** Before running this bridge, make sure you have a DHIS2 server and an ODK 2 Sync Endpoint server.

 Run CLI jar with path to your configuration file as the first argument.
+The configuration should be tuned to match settings of your DHIS2 and Sync Endpoint server.

 For example, to run this tool with a configuration file located at `$HOME/configuration.properties`
 ```sh